 - Know your customers.

-And if you’re still not sure, go back to tip #1 and start with what you’re not yet good at.
+And if you’re still not sure, go back to tip one and start with what you’re not yet good at.

 We’ve all heard the story of the sales rep who got fired for not hitting quota.
 It happens all the time.
 But how often do sales leaders take responsibility for their team's performance?

 We thought we’d ask them.
 And guess what?
-They think most organizations put too much emphasis on the individual contributor and don’t hold leaders accountable enough.
+They think most organizations put too much emphasis on individual contributors and don’t hold leaders accountable enough.

-Keenan’s advice: Sales leaders need to take more responsibility on the success and failure of their team.
+Keenan’s advice: Sales leaders need to take more responsibility for the success and failure of their team.
 They can do that by:

 - Admitting their mistakes.

 - Setting the right expectations.